limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 /users/5
 ```

-Digging further, the blog post at `/blogs/6` gave it away.

 ![screenshot-2](/assets/images/posts/trollcave-walkthrough/screenshot-2.png)

 ### Enumerating Users

-I was able to enumerate the users of the site using nothing more than `curl` and a command-line JSON parser `jq`.
+I'm able to determine the users of the site using nothing more than `curl` and a command-line JSON parser `jq`.

 ```
 # curl -s 192.168.30.128/users/{1..20}.json | jq -raM